gregory-nelson/Cornell-Shimtah/documents/design-journey.md

   - Contact form: directed to president's email (mk864@cornell.edu).
 Name / Email / Year / How did you find out about us?

-- Instruments Page: Introduction to the history of Korean percussion music and instruments we play
+- Instruments Page: Introduction to the history of Korean percussion music and instruments Shimtah plays
   - Pungmul (Korean: 풍물; ) is a Korean folk music tradition that includes drumming, dancing, and singing.
 Most performances are outside, with dozens of players all in constant motion.
 Pungmul is rooted in the dure (collective labor) farming culture.
 It was originally played as part of farm work, on rural holidays, at other village community-building events, and to accompany shamanistic rituals, mask dance dramas, and other types of performance.
   - A group of four men led by Kim Duk-soo and Kim Yong-bae, both descendants of namsadang troupe members, performed an impromptu arrangement of Pyeongtaek (utdari) pungmul with each of its four core instruments.
 Unlike traditional pungmul, this performance was conducted in a seated position facing the audience and demonstrated a variety of rhythms with great flexibility.
   - Shimtah bases its roots in Imsil Pilbong Pungmul, performing Pangut, Seonban Seoljanggu, Bukchum, Yeongnam Samul, and Cornell Samul.